 Six years ago I was working at one of Europe’s leading music agencies as Director, Tours & Projects.
 It was a privilege to work with some of the world’s greatest orchestras, artists and performing arts companies and I was proud to lead one of the most successful orchestral touring departments in the industry.
-But after almost 25 years of intensive international travel I felt a compelling need to radically re-structure my working life; I wanted to create a better balance between work and the family life I had hoped for with my husband and our two sons.
+But after 25 years of intensive international travel I felt a compelling need to radically re-structure my working life; I wanted to create a better balance between work and the family life I had with my husband and our two sons.
 It was a daunting prospect to leave something I loved doing for something else I might love doing, but had never done before….
 Nevertheless, my desire to re-create a better work/life balance was strong, so this is the story about how I ended up combining two of my passions – people and music – to create a new career which is stimulating, satisfyingly diverse and deeply rewarding.

 As a music consultant I bring over 25 years experience of working with artists, orchestras and performing arts organisations throughout Europe, North and South America, Asia and Africa.
 With a network of contacts across the globe and hundreds of thousands of air miles under my belt, I have the knowledge, expertise and connections to help arts organisations increase their international visibility and touring opportunities as well as giving creative and practical input.